 DrilLedger Fleet Monitoring Solution

-• OBD-II gateway connects trucks AND utes to existing Starlink—$180-250 per vehicle
+• OBD-II gateway connects trucks AND utes to existing Starlink — $180–$250 per vehicle, self-installs in under a minute

-• Heat/dust monitoring—catch air filter restrictions, coolant issues, A/C strain before 45°C days cause failures
+• Heat/dust monitoring — catch air filter restrictions, coolant pressure drops and A/C strain before 45°C days cause failures

-• Predictive alerts 2-4 weeks before failure—order parts in Perth, schedule service during downtime
+• Predictive alerts 2–4 weeks before failure — order parts in Perth, schedule service during downtime, not on the road

-• Save 3-4 hours/week on fleet admin—automated maintenance logs, digital inspection records
+• Save 3–4 hours/week on fleet admin — automated maintenance logs, digital pre-start records, ROPS & driver-induction expiry alerts

 Starlink Integration